SiNAPS by Corticale

 Capture the brain dynamics

-The complex mechanisms that regulate brain function often arise from extensive neural networks that synergistically generate neural dynamics.
+The complex mechanisms that regulate brain function often emerge from extensive neural networks that work together to generate neural dynamics.
 These dynamics gain true meaning only when the collective activity of these circuits can be accurately captured.

-This is why we have designed and developed high-density neural probes that, compared to any competing solution, offer neuroscientists community with the most advanced electrophysiological tool capable of recording the bioelectrical activity of entire neural circuits with unmatched spatiotemporal resolution.
+That’s why we designed and developed high-density neural probes that, compared with any competing solution, provide the neuroscience community with an advanced electrophysiology tool capable of recording the bioelectrical activity of entire neural circuits with unmatched spatiotemporal resolution.

 Multishanks recording